bytex-solutions/snamp/docs/overview.md

 * Shutdown software component
 * Restart software component
-* Upload license file
 * Invalidate cache

+### Health check
+Health check provides information about state of the **managed resource**.
+Implementation of health checks depends on the type of **Resource Connector** and doesn't require any configuration parameters.
+Health status divides into two category:

+* _OK_ status represents that **managed resource** is fine and operating normally
+* _Malfunction_ status represents that **managed resource** is partially or fully unavailable

+Health check contains detailed information about malfunction.

-## Resource Adapter
+## Resource Group
+Resource Group can be used to unite similar set of resource connectors.
+There are two possible ways to define resource group:

+* _Implicit_ - it is enough to assign the same group name for each resource connector.
+In this case the group name is just a logical grouping of resources.
+Implicit specification of groups is not supported by **Supervisors**.
+* _Explicit_ - a group should be configured explicitly using **SNAMP Web Console** with all necessary **management features** and configuration parameters.
+Each resource connector that is associated with such group through _Group name_ inherits all configuration properties and **management features** from the group.

+Resource Group has the following characteristics:
+* _Type_ - name of the installed resource connector.
+Typically, system name indicates the management protocol used by resource connector, for example, `jmx`.
+This characteristic will be inherited by all resource connectors in the group
+* _Configuration_ - set of configuration parameters controlling behavior of the resource connectors in the group

+## Gateway
-**Resource Adapter** is a software component used to expose management information of connected managed resources to **monitoring & management tools** using the specific management protocol.
+**Gateway** is a software component used to expose management information of connected managed resources to **monitoring & management tools** using the specific management protocol.

-Resource Adapter uses resource connector to extract management information and expose one to the outside world.
-Resource Adapter may expose all configured management features or some of them.
-That depends on type of the Resource Adapter.
-For example, you have configured SNMP Adapter and JMX Connector.
-JMX Connector supports operations, but SNMP Adapter can't provide access to these operations due to SNMP protocol limitations.
+Gateway uses resource connector to extract management information and expose one to the outside world.
+Gateway may expose all configured management features or some of them.
+That depends on type of the Gateway.
+For example, you have configured SNMP Gateway and JMX Connector.
+JMX Connector supports operations, but SNMP Gateway can't provide access to these operations due to SNMP protocol limitations.

-Resource Adapter has the following characteristics:
+Gateway has the following characteristics:

-* _System Name_ (or _Adapter Name_) - name of the Resource Adapter.
-Generally, system name represents the provided management protocol
+* _Type_ - type of the Gateway.
+Generally, type represents the provided management protocol, for example, `snmp`
-* _Configuration_ - set of configuration properties controlling behavior and network accessibility of the adapter
+* _Configuration_ - set of configuration properties controlling behavior and network accessibility of the gateway

+Some of gateways are useful even if you have no plans to use third-party monitoring tools.
+For example, InfluxDB Gateway can store monitoring information collected from all resource connectors into database for further retrospective analysis using BigData tools.
+Another example is SMTP Gateway that is responsible for sending e-mails to recipients when one of resource connectors reports important notifications or health checks.

+## Supervisor
+Supervisor

 # Technology Stack
 SNAMP is constructed on top of [Apache Karaf](http://karaf.apache.org/) and requires Java Runtime Environment.